- TAX INFO

 Son, daughter, stepchild, foster child, brother, sister, stepbrother, stepsister, half brother, half sister, or a descendant of any of them (for example, your grandchild, niece, or nephew).

-Under age 19 at the end of 2011 and younger than you (or your spouse, if filing jointly)
+Under age 19 at the end of 2012 and younger than you (or your spouse if filing jointly)

-Under age 24 at the end of 2011, a student (defined later), and younger than you (or your spouse, if filing jointly)
+Under age 24 at the end of 2012, a student (defined later), and younger than you (or your spouse if filing jointly)

 Any age and permanently and totally disabled (defined later)

-Who lived with you in the United States for more than half of 2011.
-If the child did not live with you for the required time, see Exception to time lived with you under Definitions and Special Rules later.
+AND Who lived with you in the United States for more than half of 2012.
+If the child did not live with you for the required time, see Exception to time lived with you under Definitions and Special Rules, later.

 CAUTION!
 Special rules apply if the child was married or also meets the conditions to be a qualifying child of another person (other than your spouse if filing a joint return).
-For details, use TeleTax topic 601 in Section 6, later or see Pub.
+For details, use TeleTax topic 601 or see Pub.
 596.

 Yes.
 You cannot take the credit.